 It’s frustrating to deal with insurance companies that don’t meet their obligations.
 A strong hurricane damage attorney can offer legal support to hurricane victims in many ways.
 If your claim has been mishandled, your legal counsel will fight for you to receive fair compensation.

 If your homeowner’s insurance claim for coverage to pay for damage caused by a hurricane has been wrongfully denied or unreasonably reduced or delayed, you can come to Brasher Law Firm, PLLC for help.
-Our Lake Charles, Houston, and Beaumont bad faith insurance attorneys have more than 20 years of combined experience and have a proven track record of success in fighting for our clients’ rights.
+Our Texas and Louisiana bad faith insurance attorneys have more than 20 years of combined experience and have a proven track record of success in fighting for our clients’ rights.

 With distinctions such as membership in the prestigious Million Dollar Advocates Forum and inclusion in the Super Lawyers list, we have established ourselves as being among the leading plaintiff’s attorneys in Texas and Louisiana, and we are ready to fight to help you recover just compensation.